Mistakes to Avoid Over Labor Day Weekend

 - Install carbon monoxide detectors throughout the cabin

 With the end of summer approaching, that includes the end of prime firework season as well.
-As the weekend comes, it is important to note that firework accidents can happen at any time.
-Recently, a mom in Indiana got injured while trying to enjoy a night with fireworks.
-Since it was a pre-mortar firework, she had to set it off by hand, resulting in a very serious hand injury requiring hospitalization.
+As the weekend comes, it is important to note that firework accidents can happen anytime.
+Click here to see if fireworks are permitted in your city.

 - Keep children away at all times